dell/csm-docs/content/docs/csidriver/features/powermax.md

 Storage capacity can be tracked by setting the attribute `storageCapacity.enabled` to true in values.yaml (set to true by default) during driver installation.
 To configure how often driver checks for changed capacity, set the `storageCapacity.pollInterval` attribute (set to 5m by default).
 In case of driver installed via operator, this interval can be configured in the sample file provided [here.](https://github.com/dell/csm-operator/blob/main/samples) by editing the `--capacity-poll-interval` argument present in the provisioner sidecar.

->Note: This feature requires kubernetes v1.24 and above and will be automatically disabled in lower version of kubernetes.

 ## Volume Limits